jeiseman/continuous-pdf-viewer/readme.txt

 == Changelog ==

-= 2.1.0 =
+= 2.1.3 =
-* New: Highly-optimized Continuous Scroll engine replaces the legacy single-page view.
+* removed an extra file that didn't belong
-* New: Pressing the Enter key inside the search bar now accurately loops through highlighted results.
+* removed some !important from the CSS and add a tooltip to the PDF viewer panel
-* New: High-DPI (Retina) screen support added to the canvas rendering loop for crystal-clear text.
+* fixed some issues with going full screen
-* Fix: Replaced legacy CSS flexbox centering to eliminate the "cut-off top" bug on tall pages.
+* hide the thumbnail button on mobile
-* Tweak: Search navigation buttons now visually disable when reaching the first or last search result.
+* hide the sidebar when going fullscreen
-* Deprecated: The legacy view_mode setting (Single Page vs. Continuous) has been removed.
+* make the tool tip text into a PDF Viewer setting which can be changed by the user

 = 2.1.1 =
 * Changed the default height from 600px to 80vh